Griselinia, Griseline: planting, pruning and care

 - Push cuttings into substrate up to last leaves.

-- Protect cuttings from frost in winter then transplant outdoors from April of the following year.
+- Protect cuttings from frost in winter then transplant into garden from following April.

-→ Learn more in our tutorial: How to propagate Griselinia?
+→ Learn more in our tutorial : How to propagate Griselinia?

-Companion planting
+Companion planting in the garden

-Within an informal hedge in a seaside garden
+In an informal hedge in a seaside garden

-In a pot on a terrace
+In pots on a terrace

 Did you know?